-- 1. Graduates will demonstrate the ability to integrate knowledge and decision making within the larger framework of the organization and social and cultural contexts. - 2.
-Graduates will demonstrate the ability to apply creativity, innovation, and change. - 3.
-Graduates will demonstrate the ability to develop leadership and interpersonal skills. - 4.
-Graduates will demonstrate the ability to communicate in the functional areas of business. - 5.
-Graduates will demonstrate the human virtues of integrity, humility, compassion, and perseverance. - 6.
-Graduates will demonstrate an increased capacity for conceptualization, strategic thinking, and problem solving. - 7.
-Graduates will demonstrate the ability to act on one's values and ethics as foundational to good management and leadership.
+- 1. The ability to integrate knowledge and decision making within the larger framework of the organization and social and cultural contexts. - 2.
+The ability to apply creativity, innovation, and change. - 3.
+The ability to develop leadership and interpersonal skills. - 4.
+The ability to communicate in the functional areas of business. - 5.
+The human virtues of integrity, humility, compassion, and perseverance. - 6.
+An increased capacity for conceptualization, strategic thinking, and problem solving. - 7.
+The ability to act on one's values and ethics as foundational to good management and leadership.